ZeinyLing/DIP-Final-Project/README.md

 pip install -r requirements.txt
 ```
 ## Datasets From kaggle
-[Kaggle watermark dataset](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Download the train part, and split it into train, val , test by random
+- [Kaggle watermark dataset](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Download the train part, and split it into train, val , test by random
-[Kaggle watermark dataset](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Same split in our experiment
+- [With our split](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Same split in our experiment

 ## Step0.
 Image Preprocessing to Multi-View
 - According to your root , modify it in code.